Taylor Richards

-Taylor Jerome Richards (born 4 December 2000) is an English professional footballer who last played as a midfielder for EFL League One club Cambridge United on loan from Queens Park Rangers.
+Taylor Jerome Richards (born 4 December 2000) is an English professional footballer who plays as a midfielder.

 He began his senior career at Brighton & Hove Albion, with loans to Doncaster Rovers of League One and Championship clubs Birmingham City and Queens Park Rangers, before joining QPR permanently in 2023.
-In July 2024 he signed for Cambridge United on a season-long loan.
-In September 2025, it was announced that Richards’ contract at Queens Park Rangers had been terminated by mutual consent.
+He spent the 2024–25 season with Cambridge United, but made just 5 league appearances, and his contract with QPR was terminated by mutual consent in September 2025.
+He joined Crawley Town for a six-month spell in January 2026.

 Richards has represented England at under-17 level.

 Club career

 Manchester City

 Richards left Fulham to join Manchester City at the age of 14.
 During his final season at the club he scored a goal against Rochdale to help his side reach the quarter-final of the EFL Trophy.

 Brighton & Hove Albion

 In July 2019 Richards joined the academy of Brighton & Hove Albion for a transfer fee reported to be £2.5 million.
 He made his professional debut for Brighton on 25 September, in a 3–1 defeat at home against Aston Villa in the EFL Cup.